Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Mantle's knees had been failing him for years.
 Torn cartilage, bone chips, and ligament damage accumulated from a career spent playing through injuries that would sideline most athletes permanently.
 In his final season, 1968, he batted .237 with 18 home runs.
 The numbers were respectable for an ordinary player but a stark decline for the man who had once been the most feared switch-hitter in the game.

-"I can't steal when I need to.
+"I can't steal second when I need to.
 I can't score from second when I need to," he said at the press conference.
 Three months later, on June 8, the Yankees retired his number 7 at Yankee Stadium.
 The crowd gave him a standing ovation that lasted several minutes.
 Mantle, never comfortable with adulation, stood at the microphone and fought to keep his composure.

 Get Baseball History in Your Inbox

-Get weekly baseball history in your inbox.
+Get daily or weekly baseball history by email.

 Subscribe